Cheapest Health Insurance in South Carolina (2024 Plans)

 Cheapest Bronze Plans in South Carolina

-The cheapest Bronze plan in South Carolina is First Choice Next Bronze 9100 from First Choice Next, costing $360 per month.
+The most affordable Bronze plan in South Carolina is the First Choice Next Bronze Classic 9450 + No-Referrals from First Choice Next, with a monthly cost of $354.

-- First Choice Next Bronze 9100 from First Choice Next: $360 per month
+- First Choice Next Bronze Classic 9450 + No-Referrals from First Choice Next ($354 per month)

 Cheapest Expanded Bronze Plans in South Carolina

 The most affordable Expanded Bronze plan in South Carolina is the Blue Cooper Standard Expanded Bronze offered by Blue Cross Blue Shield at a monthly cost of $344.